Open-Argumentation/ArgDB/README.md

-### Running the REPL environment:
+### Running the REPL environment (experimental | development path):

 ~~~~
 $ python -m argdb --gui
 ~~~~

 This provides similar functionality to the CLI version, but instead of being optimised for scripted usage, this uses a dedicated, ArgDB read-evaluate-print-loop (REPL) environment within which you can work with your ArgDB datasets.
+This is part of the experimental development path and functionality is rudimentary at present.

-### Running the (web) GUI:
+### Running the (web) GUI (experimental | development path):

 ~~~~
 $ python -m argdb --gui
 ~~~~

 This causes a PyWebView based GUI to be displayed.
 This uses the native browser of your system to display the interface and is a lightweight method to distribute a web-based tool, packaged for the deskop but without including an entire browser.
+This is part of the experimental development path and functionality is rudimentary at present.

 ### Running the (web) API (experimental | development path):